Reverse Mortgage Myths #1: The bank or lender owns your home. Probably the biggest misconception…

 If you own real estate, you will have to pay property taxes.
 Property taxes are collected by your county and can be a part of your mortgage payment.
 Each state has a different property tax calculation.
 Also, depending on where you live, you might have additional assessments.
 New built communities tend to have higher property taxes while older communities tend to have lower property taxes.

 Property taxes can increase every year.
 The county assessor will determine a new value and issue the homeowner a tax bill.
 In California specifically, the state tax rate is 1% based on the value of the home.
 When you purchase a home, your new value is the purchase price.
 The county tax assessor in California can increase the value of your home by 2% max per year.
 Homeowners that have been in their homes for long periods of time tend to have much lower property taxes since appreciation has outpaced the 2% cap.

 Property taxes go to pay for public services such as fire stations, police, public schools, roads and road maintenance, parks, community development projects and many other public services.

+Insurance is the last but not leaset of your PITI.
 Even though homeowners insurance is not required by law, most people have insurance to protect their home in case of natural disasters such as fire, lightning storm, break ins and other events.
-If you have a loan against the house, your lender will REQUIRE you to have homeowners insurance.
+If you have a loan against the house, your lender will REQUIRE you to have homeowners insurance even though it doesn’t have to be part of your monthly mortgage payment.
 This is to make sure the house they issue a loan on is protected.